 Cold Water Introduction

-You are qualified to dive in the conditions that you were certified.
-If you complete your open water training in warm water and would like to dive in cold/temperate water, assistance from an experienced profesional will make your first cold water experience more enjoyable and you will be more likely to continue diving in the cold water.
-There is different gear involved with cold water diving including a thicker wetsuit or drysuit, hood, gloves, boots, and extra weight to offset the buoyancy of all the extra neoprene.
+You are qualified to dive in the conditions that you were certified in.
+If you complete your open water training in warm water and would like to dive in cold/temperate water, assistance from an experienced professional will make your first cold water experience more enjoyable and you will be more likely to continue diving in the cold water.
+There is different gear involved with cold water diving including a thicker wetsuit (or drysuit), hood, gloves, boots, and extra weight to offset the buoyancy of all the extra neoprene.
 Cold/temperate water includes all the lakes around Alberta and all of Canada including the BC and Vancouver Island coasts, and as far south as California.

-The cold-water introduction is designed for certified open water divers who would like to learn to dive in cold water.
-It includes one extra pool session for you to practice with hood and gloves.
-Also included are four open water dives with an instructor including a review of all the open water diving skills.
+The Cold Water Diver specialty certification course is designed for certified open water divers who would like to learn to dive in cold water.
+Included is rental dive equipment, 2 open water dives with an option for 2 additional dives with an instructor including a review of all the open water diving skills.

 - Open Water Diver certification

 - Recent diving experience (within last 2 years)

 - Dive Planning: Pre-dive briefing with instructor, Post-dive logging dives including dive computer and/or dive table use